BobBuildTool/bob/doc/manual/configuration.rst

 inheritance is specified.
 The inheritance graph is traversed depth first and every class is included exactly once.

-Dependencies of the recipe are by default only available to the ``buildScript``.
+Dependencies of the recipe are generally only available to the ``buildScript``.
 The path to the previous step (checkout workspace for ``buildScript``, build workspace for ``packageScript``) is always passed in ``$1``.
 Other dependencies are available in the order in which they were